 - Premature rupture of the membranes (PROM), especially if the baby hasn’t been delivered within 12 hours of the membranes rupturing, or if the cord has become compressed

 Physicians and the medical team must skillfully and continuously review the fetal heart tracings throughout labor and delivery to ensure that fetal heart tones are reassuring and the baby is receiving sufficient oxygen.
-If non-reassuring fetal heart tracings occur, prompt and appropriate actions must be taken.
-These actions may include the administration of oxygen, fluids and medication to the mother.
+If non-reassuring fetal heart tracings occur, prompt and appropriate actions must be taken (15).
+These actions may include the administration of oxygen, fluids, and medication to the mother.
 More often, however, an emergency C-section is required in order to quickly remove the baby from the conditions causing the oxygen deprivation.
-An emergency C-section should be performed within 10-18 minutes, depending on the circumstance, and sometimes sooner.
+An emergency C-section should be performed as soon as possible (2).

-Physicians must continuously monitor the mother and baby and be aware of any problems that may necessitate emergent delivery by C-section.
-Physicians should quickly deliver a baby before there is severe oxygen deprivation, and this means they must be able to promptly diagnose the conditions listed above.
+Physicians must continuously monitor the mother and baby and be aware of any problems that may necessitate delivery via emergency C-section.
+Medical professionals should quickly deliver a baby before there is oxygen deprivation, and this means they must be able to promptly diagnose the conditions listed above.
 It is crucial for physicians to avoid vaginal delivery when it is not possible or when it is dangerous to the mother and/or baby.
 This requires skill and very close assessment of the mother and baby.
-Not only must physicians be prepared for a C-section delivery, but they must also closely monitor the baby’s heart rate.
 If a physician or team member ignores the fetal monitor tracings, misinterprets the tracings, or fails to quickly deliver the baby by C-section and the baby develops HIE, it is medical malpractice.

-If your child has hypoxic ischemic encephalopathy or any other birth or brain injury, contact the trusted birth injury lawyers from Reiter & Walsh ABC Law Centers.
+If your child has hypoxic-ischemic encephalopathy or any other birth injury, contact ABC Law Centers.
 Our award-winning attorneys will review the medical records and determine if negligence occurred.
-If your child was injured due to medical malpractice, we will fight to win the money your child deserves for medical care and a secure future.
+If your child was injured due to medical malpractice, we will fight to win the money they deserve for medical care and a secure future.
 We serve clients throughout the nation and never charge any fees until we win your case.

 Free Case Review | Available 24/7 | No Fee Until We Win